 Composting can reduce the amount of trash that ends up in land fills, help conserve water, make plants healthier, and reduce the need for pesticides and fertilizers.
 When participating in home composting, your yard will soon be healthier for your family and pets and you will also play a part in cutting the cost and environmental impact of hauling yard waste.

 How do I start?

-- You may fill out an on-line request for compost bin or you may call Gilbert Public Works at (480) 503-6400 to have a free composting bin delivered to your home.
-Then, place the bin in your yard, preferably in the shade, out of the wind, and within reach of water.
+- Place the bin in your yard, preferably in the shade, out of the wind, and within reach of water.